The holidays are coming and many Kiwis are looking forward to a bit of exploration around Aotearoa.

 A drive up to the Port Hills is worthwhile, and this stretch of road between Christchurch and Lyttleton has been hailed as one of the best driving roads in New Zealand.
 Cruise up the curvaceous road and take in the scenic views looking out over Port Lyttleton.

-Enjoy dinner in Lyttleton at one of its eccentric restaurants like Super and take a walk around the seaside suburb.
+Enjoy dinner in Lyttleton at one of its eccentric restaurants and take a walk around the seaside suburb.

 The next day start bright and early by grabbing breakfast at one of Christchurch’s many cafes and then hitting the road north towards Kaikoura.
 A fun stop along the way is Waipara, a small town with a burgeoning wine scene.
 Lunch at Black Estate is a nice way to break up the drive – make sure you have a designated driver if needed!